Italy PM Renzi loses government member over censorship claims

 In itself, the resignation of one undersecretary is unlikely to have any impact on Renzi’s ability to govern but it underlined the complex challenges facing his broad coalition as he prepares to launch potentially painful economic reforms.

-Antonio Gentile, undersecretary for infrastructure from the small centre-right party in Renzi’s coalition, announced his resignation in the face of mounting pressure from the media and centre-left partners.
+Antonio Gentile, undersecretary for infrastructure from the small center-right party in Renzi’s coalition, announced his resignation in the face of mounting pressure from the media and center-left partners.

 Gentile was accused of pressuring the local newspaper “L‘Ora della Calabria” not to publish an article that implicated his son, a manager in the local health authority, in a scandal over consultancy payments.